Polkas/ggcall/README.md

 # Optionally: Style the code with styler
 styler::style_text(backports:::deparse1(plot_call))

-# Linked to code environment
+# Optional
+# Access call environment and/or use it to evaluate the call
 plot_call_env <- ggcall_env(plot_call)
 as.list(plot_call_env)
 # Reproduce the plot by evaluating the code